How to Protect a Roulette Bankroll

 Say “No” to progressive betting

-Many roulette players advocate system play that normally requires the player to size their bets based on past outcomes.
-Two of the most notorious examples are the Martingale, where you double your wager after each loss, and the Fibonacci, where you increase your stakes after a loss based on the famous Fibonacci number sequences (1, 2, 3, 5, 8, 13, etc.).
+Many roulette players promote betting systems that require adjusting wager size based on previous outcomes.
+Two of the most infamous examples are the Martingale, where you double your wager after each loss, and the Fibonacci, where you increase your stake according to the famous Fibonacci sequence (1, 2, 3, 5, 8, 13, etc.).

 Progressive betting is financial suicide.
-This approach does nothing to increase your advantage over the house, neither does it affect the game’s negative expectation or odds.
-It might look as if you are winning because of the Law of Small Numbers, i.e. the erroneous belief of some gamblers that a small sample group is representative of the entire population from which it is drawn.
+This strategy does nothing to give you an edge over the house, nor does it alter the game’s negative expectation or odds.
+You might feel as though you are winning because of the Law of Small Numbers – the mistaken belief that a small sample is representative of the entire population.

-Unfortunately, you cannot expect small samples to behave like large samples in random games like roulette.
-Do yourself and your bankroll a favor and avoid progressive betting.
+In reality, you cannot expect small samples to mimic large ones in random games like roulette.
+Do yourself and your bankroll a favor and steer clear of progressive betting.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.